List of Pomona College people

 The class of 1894, Pomona's first graduating class, had 11 members.

-Pomona College (/pəˈmoʊnə/ pə-MOH-nə) is an elite private liberal arts college in Claremont, California, and the founding member of the Claremont Colleges consortium.
+Pomona College (/pəˈmoʊnə/ pə-MOH-nə) is a private liberal arts college in Claremont, California, and the founding member of the Claremont Colleges consortium.
 Many notable individuals have been affiliated with the college as graduates, non-graduating attendees, faculty, staff, or administrators.

 Since its founding in 1887, Pomona has graduated classes of students.
 The college enrolls approximately students as of the semester and has roughly 25,000 living alumni.
 The top industries for graduates include technology; education; consulting and professional services; finance; government, law, and politics; arts, entertainment, and media; healthcare and social services; nonprofits; and research.